What are the best migraine medications for your DNA?Ruslan Dorfman, PhD, MBA

 - Allergies/hay fever

 Identification of coexisting medical conditions is critical to accurate diagnosis and treatment selection.
-Migraine treatment should be multi-dimensional, addressing all conditions holistically to minimize headache occurrences and optimize symptom relief.
+Migraine treatment should be multi-dimensional, addressing all conditions holistically to minimize headache occurrences and optimize symptom relief and reduce the frequency of headaches.

 What medications are used to treat migraines?